codymlewis/jax_kmeans/README.md

-# Clax
+# JAX K-Means

-Pure jax implementations of clustering algorithms.
+Pure jax implementations of the k-means clustering algorithm

-Currently implemented:
-- k-means